Nit-1997/Stock_Portfolio/res/CodeReview.md

 ## Design/Code Strength

-- Good Isolation of file handling operations into an interface, makes it extensible for adding futher capabilities.
+- Good Isolation of file handling operations into an interface, makes it extensible for adding further capabilities.
-- Used Structural Design pattern like ```Fascade``` to make their model contain only publicily available methods accessible to the controller.
+- Used Structural Design pattern like ```Fascade``` to make their model contain only publicly available methods accessible to the controller.
-- Codebase is using ```composition technique``` in multiple places to resuse existing code which helps reduce redundance.
+- Codebase is using ```composition technique``` in multiple places to reuse existing code which helps reduce redundancy.
-- There is an attempt to use ```callback design pattern```  in the GUI controller which is great , Although for complex feature implementation there could have been seperate class to make the code more manageable but the idea of using a callback design pattern for this usecase is great.
+- There is an attempt to use ```callback design pattern```  in the GUI controller which is great , Although for complex feature implementation there could have been separate class to make the code more manageable but the idea of using a callback design pattern for this use-case is great.
 - Codebase's gui controller is independent of the view as there is no use of ActionListeners in the Gui controller making it independent of the swing dependencies.

 ## Design/Code limitations